|Ordered||23 Sep 1939|

 14.15 hrs, Bay of Biscay, inbound: a British Hudson bomber (53 Sqn RAF/D) dropped four depth charges as U-203 dived, damaging one engine and the aft hydroplanes.
 The boat nonetheless managed to reach Brest the next day.
 (Sources: Franks/Zimmerman)

 11 Sep 1942

 The commander of U-203 (Kptlt.
-Rolf Mützelburg) died in a unique incident on 11 Sept.
-He allowed his crew to swim in the sea and when he was about to dive from the tower the boat moved and he hit the saddle tank being badly wounded.
+Rolf Mützelburg) died in a unique accident on this day.
+He had stopped the boat to allow the crew to swim in the sea, and as he dived from the conning tower, the boat moved and he hit the saddle tank, suffering serious injuries.
 He died the next day.

 Related: For more info on such losses see - Men lost from U-boats -